RaysceneNS/rayscenens.github.io/_posts/2018-09-05-Bluetooth-navigation-screen.md

 ### Screen

 I chose once more to use the surplus screens from the venerable Nokia 5110 cell phones.
 These displays are monochrome with a resolution of 84x48.
 One of the excellent properties of this display are its outstanding contrast in full sunlight environments, which is very important as this is mounted to my motorbike.
-The backlighting supplied with these screens is typically white or blue.
+The backlight supplied with these screens is typically white or blue.
 I needed to modify the display so the backlight color would match the Suzuki factory LCD backlight color.
 This is done by removing the 4 SMD LEDs soldered to the back of the board and replacing them with 4 LEDs that are amber colored.

 ### Bluetooth module